awsdocs/aws-parallelcluster-user-guide/doc_source/efs-section.md

 ## `throughput_mode`<a name="efs-throughput-mode"></a>

-Defines the throughput mode of the file system\.
+**\(Optional\)** Defines the throughput mode of the file system\.
 This corresponds to the [ThroughputMode](https://docs.aws.amazon.com/efs/latest/ug/API_CreateFileSystem.html#efs-CreateFileSystem-request-ThroughputMode) parameter in the *Amazon EFS API Reference*\.

-Valid options are:
+Valid options are the following values:
 + `bursting`
 + `provisioned`